alexfernandez/alexfernandez.github.io/2025/on-art.md

 A depiction of the same sunset in a painting or a photography however becomes artistic, as those emotions are now transmitted from the person that feels them in the first place to its audience.
 Such second-hand feelings become embedded in those works.

+There are also very complex sentiments that can be transmitted using art.
+That feeling you get when you are broke and looking at expensive things, the sensation of being watched over by a benevolent god-like entity, the inimaginable anguish we get when do something irreparable that isn't even our fault.
+Complex story-telling is only one way of getting these things across.

 ## Arts and Techniques